stripe/stripe-terminal-react-native/docs/set-up-your-sdk.md

 ## Usage With Expo

-_Note: Currently Expo is only supported for usage with iOS, we will resume support for android when expo update its `compileSdkVersion` to 31_

-_Note: This package cannot be used in the "Expo Go" app because [it requires custom native code](https://docs.expo.io/workflow/customizing/)._
+> Note: This package cannot be used in the "Expo Go" app because [it requires custom native code](https://docs.expo.io/workflow/customizing/).

 After [installing](#installation) the SDK, add the [config plugin](https://docs.expo.io/guides/config-plugins/) to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) array of your `app.json` or `app.config.js`: